bshishov/UnityTerrainErosionGPU/README.md

 This is an example implementation of hydraulic and thermal erosion with shallow water equations.
 My initial motivation was to implement a game mechanic like in the [From Dust](https://en.wikipedia.org/wiki/From_Dust) game.

+## Disclaimer
+This project is still in progress and right now only water simulation works as intended.
+Hydraulic erosion is very unstable in the current state and requires a lot more parameter tweaking and revisiting the actual implementation.
+Thermal erosion is not implemented yet but it will come shortly.

+## Demo
+Just run `Main` Scene and use mouse to draw water.
+To remove water change `BrushAmount` property in the `CustomTerrain` component to the negative value.

 ## How it works
 I will explain it later in details... :)